Jump to:

 18. Zellige tiles under a pergola

-Incorporate intricate tiles into your garden pergola and that’d be enough to add a touch of Moroccan cities of Fez and Meknes.
-These Zellige tiles are arranged in striking geometric patterns, bold shades of blue.
+Incorporate intricate tiles into your garden pergola, and which would be enough to add a touch to the Moroccan cities of Fez and Meknes.
+These Zellige tiles are arranged in striking geometric patterns, and bold shades of blue.

 19. Colourful Moroccan outdoor living